Marcao02/complaw-deeptech/linear_state_machine_language/pyL4/docs/L4-TUTORIAL.md

 		(VALCAP_STRICT_UPPERBOUND = 9e20)
 	)

 The next section makes clear that an L4 contract is really a *contract template*.
 It corresponds to the blanks you need to fill in a normal contract.
 Each contract parameter has a default value, which of course can and should be overwritten in applications and tests.
-Note `"Fraction(0,1]"` is another predefined type.[^quotes] The type of `VALUATION_CAP` should really be `(Option Pos$)`, but I haven't gotten around to implementing the Option type constructor yet.
+Note `"Fraction(0,1]"` is another predefined type.² The type of `VALUATION_CAP` should really be `(Option Pos$)`, but I haven't gotten around to implementing the Option type constructor yet.

-[^quotes]: The reason it has quotes around it is that L4's current parser is essentially a generic S-expression parser, and the bracket symbols are among the few symbols that have special meaning in the language of S-expressions.
+> ² The reason it has quotes around it is that L4's current parser is essentially a generic S-expression parser, and the bracket symbols are among the few symbols that have special meaning in the language of S-expressions].

 	(ContractParams
 		(PURCHASE_AMOUNT : Pos$ = 100000)